 Mint Payments Limited is a publicly-listed Australian company that specialises in payment processing solutions.
 The company was founded in 2007.
 Mint Payments recently launched Mint mPOS, a mobile payment solution aimed at small businesses in Australia.
 The service fully supports contactless and chip and PIN-based debit and credit card transactions.

 The Mint mPOS service essentially turns your smartphone or tablet into an EFTPOS machine.
 The M10 card reader connects to your device via Bluetooth, meaning that no special wires or cables are required.

 The card reader itself is very compact.
 So compact, in fact, that it will fit in your pocket.
 This is a fantastic feature for on-the-go merchants who need to stay mobile.

 Payments processed by the Mint mPOS are settled into your Australian bank account the following day.
-Mint mPOS works with all of the major debit and credit cards in Australia, including EFTPOS, VISA and MasterCard.
-The device is enabled for contactless payments.
-On the
+Mint mPOS works with all of the major debit and credit cards in Australia, including EFTPOS, Visa and Mastercard.

 The device is enabled for contactless payments.
 On the ground you should be well-covered for the majority of your customers who wish to pay via their card.